osteele/vscode-p5server/README.md

 ## Technical Notes

-The sketch analysis, library inference, and server features are provided by [p5-server](https://github.com/osteele/p5-server) library.
-That library provides much of the same functionality as this extension, via the command-line.
-See its [implementation notes](https://github.com/osteele/p5-server#implementation-notes) for documentation about how sketches are recognized and how library inference works.
+The [p5-server](https://github.com/osteele/p5-server) companion project provides the sketch analysis, library inference, and server features used by this extension.
+See that package's [implementation notes](https://github.com/osteele/p5-server#implementation-notes) for documentation about how sketches are recognized and how library inference works.